 As soon as the opening lead has been made, the dummy then spreads their hand face up, grouped in suits, with each suit vertically arranged so that the other three players can easily view all 13 cards.
 The suits may be placed in any order as long as the trump suit (if any) is placed to the declarer's left.
 There is no particular order for placing the suits down in a No-trump bid.

 Winning of Tricks

 A trick containing a trump is won by the hand playing the highest trump.
 A trick not containing a trump is won by the hand playing the highest card of the suit led.
 The winner of each trick leads next.

-The declarer plays his own cards and the dummy's cards, but each in proper turn, since the dummy does not take an active part in the play.
+The declarer plays their own cards and the dummy's cards, but each in proper turn, since the dummy does not take an active part in the play.

-The declarer plays a card from his own hand when he places it on the table or when it is named as an intended play.
+The declarer plays a card from their own hand when they places it on the table or when it is named as an intended play.
 When the declarer touches a card in the dummy hand, it is considered played (except when he is merely arranging the dummies cards).
 Alternatively, the declarer may name a card in the dummy and such a card must be played.
-A defender plays a card when he exposes it so that the other defender can see its face.
+A defender plays a card when they expose it so that the other defender can see its face.
 A card once played may not be withdrawn, except to correct a revoke or other irregularity.

 Taking in Tricks Won